 Safer Internet Day (SID) is an EU wide initiative to promote a safer internet for all users, especially young people.
 It is promoted in Ireland by the PDST Technology in Education and Webwise.
-The Theme for Safer Internet Day 2018 is “Create, connect and share respect: A better internet starts with you”.
-Safer Internet Day 2018 will be celebrated on Tuesday, February 6th.
-Over 70,000 young people across Ireland joined the celebrations this year.
+The theme for Safer Internet Day 2020 is “Together for a Better Internet”.
+Safer Internet Day 2020 will be celebrated on Tuesday, February 11th.

 The internet is one of our greatest creations.
-It provides us with a lot of resources and information at the blink of an eye!
-With the internet we can communicate with friends and families more than 15,000 km away, find out what the word blatherskite means, watch cat videos and of course find transition year work experience 😉 .It’s growing every day with useful websites like www.ismycomputeronfire.com.
-However, with great power comes great responsibility.
-The internet is just as dangerous as it is helpful, but with some simple guides it is not difficult to stay safe online.
+It provides us with many resources and information at the blink of an eye!
+With the internet we can communicate with friends and family miles away, watch cat videos and of course find transition year work experience ;).
+However, the internet can be just as dangerous as it is helpful, but with some simple guides it is not difficult to stay safe online.

 #1 Create Strong Passwords

 Setting a strong password is one of the best things you can do to avoid being hacked.
 The more secure the password, the more difficult it is for hackers to get into your system with malware and/or steal your personal data.